jahzielv/jahzielv.github.io/about.md

 ### Stuff you should know about me!

--   I'm currently pursuing a B.S. in Computer Science from the Georgia Institute of Technology! #THWg
+-   I'm a proud Georgia Tech alumnus!
+I graduated in December 2020 with my Bachelor's of Science in Computer Science.

-*   My degree threads (areas of concentration) are Systems & Architecture and People.
-I love all software development, but I'm especially passionate about tooling and computer systems design: browser development, language and compiler design, and operating systems.
+-   I love all software development, but I'm especially passionate about tooling and computer systems design: browser development, language and compiler design, and operating systems.

 -   Favorite languages: C, JavaScript, and Go!
 (Currently learning Rust)